 The element of loss.
 When people lose something precious like their loved ones, homes or dreams in a story, it hits hard.
 It makes us realize how fragile our lives are.

 The sense of loss.
-In a real sad story, like when someone loses a loved one, it's that feeling of having something precious taken away that makes it impactful.
+In a heartbreaking sad story, like when someone loses a loved one, it's that finality of the loss that hits hard.
+We can all relate to the idea of losing something precious.